 Personality: Katashi is very bitter and cynical, often giving snarky remarks at people's accomplishments and even going so far as to sneer at people's charity toward him.
 He mostly gets pleasure from deducing and picking people apart, and he grows uncomfortable in social situations, finding them tedious or simply boring.
 He even goes so far as to mock the other council members either because they are wrong or because he simply has a more pragmatic approach to things.
 None of this makes him easy to get along with.

 Katashi's personal beliefs seem to be a strange mixture of individualism, bohemianism, and nihilism.
-He openly defies social norms and customs and viewing them as hypocritical.
+He openly defies social norms and customs, viewing them as hypocritical.
 He sits open legged at meetings, plays with his hair, never bows to other people before speaking to them or as a return gesture, and has even been known to pick at things while other people speak to him.
 While this is terribly rude of him, he is still listening to you, so don't feel he is not paying attention to you while he fiddles with whatever he is doing.
 He simply has no manners.
 He also dislikes the idea of working to benefit hive mindsets or that social class places one higher than anybody.
 He is particularly critical of the samurai and noble caste.
 Katashi can become quite livid if somebody suggests that honor and pride are more important than life.

 Narcissistic, irascible, and sometimes quite cold and unfeeling, Katashi rarely sticks his neck out for other people, wanting them to discover the mysteries of life on their own, and becoming disgusted when they seek comfort from groups instead of themselves.
 Even on the occasions that he does something good for somebody else, Katashi does not do so because he secretly has a warm heart underneath his sour visage, nor is he doing so because he's having a momentary change of heart.
 He's doing it simply because it is the right thing to do.
 The same could be applied to why he is such a jerk to everyone he meets, but that may be stretching it a bit…